hehongc/VTCO/README.md

 export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:~/.mujoco/mjpro${VERSION_NUM}/bin
 ```

-In addition to the aforementioned steps, you will also need to download the specific version of metaworld associated with commit b0b66d1f56bbe6c1a4f3df0eb64a6dc3c38429b3.
+In addition to the aforementioned steps, you will also need to download the metaworld.

 ## Data Generation
 Example of training policies and generating trajectories on multiple tasks: